ninewise/dissertation/on-the-side/related-work.md

 optimization project.

-To offer the students experience in working on an existing code base, and to keep the course interesting for both us and them, we elected to work together with external partners on a project.
+To offer the students experience in working on an existing code base, and to keep the course interesting for both us and them, we chose to work together with external partners on a project.
 We look for a third party with a (partial) developed code base stuck on the execution time.